CFC-footprints/project-yvy/Backend_v1/README.md

 #### 1.- Set up the database:
 Add your IBM Cloudant url and app keys as envioroment variable: CLOUDANT_SERVICE_URL, CLOUDANT_USERNAME and CLOUDANT_PASSWORD.
 Then run the write.py script from Database folder.
+This database is from the FAO56 Document http://www.fao.org/3/x0490e/x0490e0b.htm.

 #### 2.- Add your Meteosat API Key to the manifest.yml